lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 Lucee 6.0 adds some extra options to the build process (they can be combined)

-**testFilter** allows you to pass in a test filter (filters on path), so you don't have to run the full test suite whilst hacking.
+**testFilter** allows you to pass in test filter(s) (filters on path), so you don't have to run the full test suite whilst hacking.

     ant -DtestFilter="image"
+    ant -DtestFilter="mysql,oracle"

 **deployLco** automates the deployment of a new `.lco` build to a local Lucee install's deploy directory